demisto/content/Packs/HelloWorld/Integrations/HelloWorld/README.md

 This is the Hello World integration for getting started.
-This integration was integrated and tested with version xx of HelloWorld Dev.

-## Configure HelloWorld Dev on Cortex XSOAR
+## Configure HelloWorld on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for HelloWorld Dev.
+2. Search for HelloWorld.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |